HussienAlidinar/mednoise/paper/paper.md

 # Summary

 `mednoise` is a library for processing medical images in Python.
 It contains various algorithms which are highly tuneable, enabling it to encompass a wide variety of scientific use-cases.
-The algorithms contained in `mednoise` are grounded in `NumPy` arrays. `mednoise` treats each image as a two-dimensional array of pixels which is processed with a variety of manipulations and substitutions.
+The algorithms contained in `mednoise` are grounded in `NumPy` arrays [@harris2020array]. `mednoise` treats each image as a two-dimensional array of pixels which is processed with a variety of manipulations and substitutions.

 When given a series of medical images, `mednoise` runs user-requested computations, eventually yielding a final medical image, without noise, that is primed to be analyzed by machine learning and deep learning models.

-These noiseless images improve the accuracy of AI imaging models, both supervised and unsupervised, significantly. `mednoise` offers an easy-to-use terminal interface while processing medical images.
-Additionally, its inference-compatible nature allows for easy integration into existing scientific workflows, like `Luigi, Airflow`, and `Snakemake`.
+These noiseless images improve the accuracy of AI imaging models, both supervised and unsupervised, significantly [@karimi2020deep]. `mednoise` offers an easy-to-use terminal interface while processing medical images.
+Additionally, its inference-compatible nature allows for easy integration into existing scientific workflows, like `Snakemake`.
 By processing and outputting medical images that heavily improve image-specific AI models, `mednoise` facilitates high-speed scientific model creation and image analysis.

 # Statement of need

 With the field of artificial intelligence and bioinformatics growing almost exponentially, programming languages have adapted to include more machine learning and deep learning libraries.
-Within Python, there are `TensorFlow` and `SciKit-Learn`, modules that offer the ability for users to develop AI models with minimal keystrokes.
+Within Python, there is `TensorFlow`, a module that offer the ability for users to develop AI models with minimal keystrokes [@tensorflow2015-whitepaper].

 The field of medical imaging, however, has not adapted with similar speed.
-Medical imaging tools used in medical offices across the world are rarely new and are not optimized for modern AI models.
+Medical imaging tools used in medical offices across the world are rarely new and are not optimized for modern AI models [@LUNDERVOLD2019102].

 Enter `mednoise`, an easily integrable tool designed entirely in Python, to process medical image metadata into usable formats for machine learning models.